loverde-co/resume/README.md

 **Founder** - *[2004 ~ Present]*
 @ [Loverde Company](https://loverde.com.br)
 > A Legal Person company created for Freelancers or contracts for a specified some time.
-> Since 2019 working for companies as a legal entity (Home Office) more effectively as iOS Tech Lead and Code Reviewer
+> Since 2019 working for companies as a legal entity more effectively as iOS Tech Lead and Code Reviewer.
-**Location:** Aguaí - SP - Brazil
+**Location:** Aguaí - SP - Brazil ( Homeoffice )

 <!--**iOS Senior Developer** - *[Set/2021 ~ Present]*